lineality/Online_Voting_Using_One_Time_Pads/README.md

 Part of this process is an at-the-time randomized process of frame-shifting the ballot so that where exactly on the page each person's vote-choices appears is random.

 Step 5: (Voter Gets the not-yet-completed ballot)
+A. sent to user
+B. posted on several public sites and signed and can be compaired/verified

 Step 6: (Validate the not-yet-completed Ballot)
 The voter on-line inspects and validates the ballot.
 Most likely by checking and comparing multiple sources and signing keys.